Green-Wood Cemetery: 21st century

 On October 13, 2012, another Angel of Music was installed to replace the one vandalized in 1959, this one made by sculptors Giancarlo Biagi and Jill Burkee, was unveiled to memorialize Louis Moreau Gottschalk.
 Two weeks later, Hurricane Sandy toppled or damaged at least 292 of the mature trees, 210 gravestones, and 2 mausoleums in the cemetery.
 The damage was estimated at $500,000.
 In December 2012 the statue The Triumph of Civic Virtue by Frederick MacMonnies was moved to Green-Wood.
 In August 2013, in partnership with the Connecticut Society of the Cincinnati, signage in the Battle Hill area of the cemetery was updated to reflect new research on Battle Hill's importance in the Battle of Brooklyn.
+In addition, the cemetery began performing "green burials" in the late 2010s, in which people could be interred in a basket instead of a more expensive coffin.

+During the 2020s, the cemetery began hosting death-education workshops led by its program coordinator, Gabrielle Gatto.
+Following Hurricane Henri and Hurricane Ida in 2021, cemetery officials completed several flood-resiliency projects, including the addition of stormwater storage tanks and pavement tiles that could absorb water.
+A drain was also installed from the Sylvan Water pond to the municipal sewage system, allowing the pond to be drained before a major storm.
+Green-Wood Cemetery's president since 1986, Richard J. Moylan, announced his intent to retire in 2024 and was succeeded the next year by former New York City deputy mayor Meera Joshi.
+The cemetery also began hosting "Sunday in the Cemetery" events in 2025, with events on the concepts of death, grief, and healing.

 Notable burials

-Green-Wood Cemetery's interments include people from a variety of occupations.
-Painter George Catlin, designer Louis Comfort Tiffany, painter Asher B. Durand, printmakers Nathaniel Currier and James Ives, and architects James Renwick Jr. and Richard Upjohn are among the artists interred in the cemetery.
-In addition, public leaders William M. Tweed, Henry Ward Beecher, Horace Greeley, and DeWitt Clinton, as well as businessmen Edward R. Squibb, William Colgate, and Charles Pfizer, are buried in the cemetery.
+Green-Wood Cemetery's interments include a considerable number of notable people, including painter George Catlin, designer Louis Comfort Tiffany, painter Asher B. Durand, printmakers Nathaniel Currier and James Ives, and architects James Renwick Jr. and Richard Upjohn are among the artists interred in the cemetery.
+In addition, public leaders William M. Tweed, Henry Ward Beecher, Horace Greeley, William Oland Bourne, and DeWitt Clinton; businessmen Edward R. Squibb, William Colgate, Frederick August Otto Schwarz, and Charles Pfizer; and railroad promoter Thomas C. Durant are buried in the cemetery.
 Among the burials at the cemetery are six British Commonwealth service personnel whose graves are registered by the Commonwealth War Graves Commission, three from World War I and three from World War II.
-There are other notable burials like the economist Henry George, Charles Ebbets, Jean-Michel Basquiat, and Leonard Bernstein; rapper Bashar Barakah "Pop Smoke" Jackson; poets Phoebe Cary and Alice Cary; and actor Frank Morgan.
+There are other notable burials like the economist Henry George; Charles Ebbets; artist Jean-Michel Basquiat, conductor Leonard Bernstein; rapper Bashar Barakah "Pop Smoke" Jackson; physician J. Marion Sims; poets Phoebe Cary and Alice Cary, crime boss Albert Anastasia and actor Frank Morgan.